qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 If no element can be removed from arena, then a `Vec` can also be an areana.

+The important things about arena:

-One important fact: when we use ID/handle to replace borrow, the borrow checker no longer ensure that the ID/handle will point to a living object.
+- The borrow checker **no longer ensure the ID/handle points to a living object**.
+Each data access to arena may fail.
+- **Arenas still suffer from contagious borrow issue**.
+We need to borrow things as temporary as possible.
+But when arena contains a container and we want to for-loop on it, to avoid cost of copying the container, borrowing for long time is still necessary.
+If we want to change the arena when for looping in that container, contagious borrow issue appears.
+The previously mentioned **deferred mutation can help**.

 ### Entity component system